poma123/GlobalWarming/README.md

 - Burning in very hot temperatures*
 - And config options to configure default biome temperatures & enable/disable these mechanics

-\* configurable in the config.
-There will be also an option to enable these mechanics only for players, who have a specific research.
+\* There will be also a config option to enable these mechanics only for players, who have a specific research.
 (For example the knowledge of Energy regulator.)
 ## Items
 - Thermometer: A placeable block which indicates the current temperature in that biome.
 (You can change the temperature scale with a right click.
 Available types: Celsius, Fahrenheit, Kelvin)